tree-lock/tree-lock/README.md

 ## Profile

-I AM

-1. [Basic develop skill]: Experienced full-stack developer with 2+ years building robust web applications from front to back.
-Skilled in JavaScript frameworks including frontend [Vue.js](https://vuejs.org/), [React](https://react.dev/), and backend environment [Node.js](https://nodejs.org/en), [bun.sh](https://bun.sh/).
-Able to create smooth, fast and responsive UI components using current best practices.
+1. [Basic Development Skills]: Experienced full-stack developer with 2+ years of experience in building robust web applications.
+Skilled in JavaScript frameworks including frontend Vue.js, React, and backend environments Node.js and bun.sh.
+Proficient in creating smooth, fast, and responsive UI components using current best practices.

-2. [Database skill]: Back-end focused on developing and consuming RESTful APIs with Node.js (`Express`, `NestJS`) or `bun` while integrating `MongoDB`, `MySQL`, `Postgresql` and `Redis` for data persistence.
-Implemented authentication, caching, and API integrations, and be confident to handle any common CRUD action, and file storage;
+2. [Database Skills]: Back-end developer focused on developing and consuming RESTful APIs with Node.js (Express, NestJS) or bun, while integrating MongoDB, MySQL, PostgreSQL, and Redis for data persistence.
+Experienced in implementing authentication, caching, and API integrations, with confidence in handling common CRUD operations and file storage.

-3. [Sepcial tool for full stack]: To make a full-stack project, using `trpc` and `drizzle` as connector to combine frontend and backend api with strict type; choose [turbo](https://turbo.build/) and pnpm as first choice to make a monorepo project;
+3. [Special Tools for Full-Stack]: Full-stack project specialist utilizing tRPC and Drizzle as connectors to combine frontend and backend APIs with strict typing.
+Preference for Turbo and pnpm as primary choices for monorepo project management.

-4. [CI/CD]: Familiar with working in Linux environments including managing development workflows, writing Dockerfile, bash scripting, and system administration.
-Comfortable developing, debugging and deploying apps in Linux.
+4. [CI/CD]: Familiar with Linux environments, including managing development workflows, writing Dockerfiles, bash scripting, and system administration.
+Comfortable with developing, debugging, and deploying applications in Linux.

-5. [Platform]: [fly.io](https://fly.io/), [vercel](https://vercel.com/), [supabase](https://supabase.com/), common cloud server [such as Amazon];
+5. [Platforms]: Experienced with fly.io, Vercel, Supabase, and common cloud services [such as Amazon].

-7. [WEB3]: Passionate about blockchain technology and web3 development.
-Experience with `Ethereum`, `Solidity`, writing and interacting with smart contracts.
+6. [WEB3]: Passionate about blockchain technology and web3 development.
+Experienced with Ethereum and Solidity, including writing and interacting with smart contracts.

-8. [Mini app]: Participated in development on telegram mini app with `nextjs`, and wechat mini app with `uniapp`;
+7. [Mini Apps]: Experienced in developing Telegram mini apps with Next.js and WeChat mini apps with UniApp.

-9. [Others say about me]: Successful working in fast-paced teams juggling multiple projects.
-Diligent problem solver able to pick up new technologies quickly.
-Organized and detail-oriented with every phase of development from planning to delivery.
-Excited to continuously expand coding skills and methodologies.
+8. [Professional Reputation]: Proven track record of success in fast-paced teams managing multiple projects.
+Diligent problem solver with the ability to quickly adopt new technologies.
+Organized and detail-oriented throughout all phases of development, from planning to delivery.
+Committed to continuously expanding coding skills and methodologies.

 ## Something you may interested in

-1. I use `wsl` and `powershell` as my windows developing terminal;
+1. I use WSL and PowerShell as my Windows development environment terminals.

-2. My computer with windows system is assembled by myself;
+2. My Windows-based computer was assembled by me personally.

-3. I visit [stackoverflow](https://stackoverflow.com/) or github issue page to find solution when I ran into bugs;
+3. I utilize Stack Overflow and GitHub issue pages to find solutions when encountering bugs.

-4. I am living in a home surrounded by smart home products;
+4. I live in a home equipped with various smart home products.